 The House Martin's loosely colonial nesting habits and its strong association with human settlements mean that it is extraordinarily difficult to monitor.
 Anecdotal evidence of decline is often unreliable, because demise of a colony may be balanced by single nests or small groups becoming established elsewhere.
 For these reasons, study areas should be large, covered thoroughly, and ideally randomly selected.
 A first national survey designed on these principles is being undertaken by BTO in 2015-16 (see BirdLife International 2004).
-There has been widespread moderate decline across Europe since 1980 (PECBMS 2015a).
+There has been widespread moderate decline across Europe since 1980 (PECBMS 2016a).

+Analysis of phenological data has found that the arrival date in the UK has advanced, between the 1960s and 2000s, by 16 days (Newson et al. 2016), although it is not currently known if and how this may affect breeding productivity for this species.
 Annual survival rates from RAS sites in the UK for 1994-2004 were correlated positively with maximum monthly rainfall in West Africa; some decline in survival rate is apparent over this period but does not correspond to the population decline (Robinson et al. 2008).